 In considering applicants, the governors should ensure that a written testimony of the applicant’s Christian walk before the Lord is received, along with suitable references from their current spiritual leader e.g. pastor, vicar and also character references to whom the governors may make references.

-The above to be in addition to the usual C.V. school references and qualifications.
+The above to be in addition to the usual C.V. and/or references and qualifications.